Varuna-S/gfast/README.md

+## Gfast
-Gfast - is the game information NodeJs application, exposes API endpoints for CRUD operations on game information, this application use fastify framework
+Gfast is the game information NodeJs application, exposes API endpoints for CRUD operations on game information, this application use fastify framework

 users can sign up via - POST /api/users